More information about Fall 2022 move-in, including moving hours for each student group and residential hall, will be updated over the summer.

 Males are housed in Frederick Douglass and McRary halls.

-Yes, all residence halls have access to wireless internet service.
+Yes, all residence halls have access to wireless Internet service.
 If you have a gaming device, you will need to register your device with the Office of Information Technology to ensure optimal connectivity.

 No single rooms are available at this time.